2019 Barts Bash

 There is no fee for being part of this incredible results service, but if individual sailors truly want to feel they have been part of the big picture it is hoped you will want to give a a donation to be part of it.
 Alternatively you will have an opportunity to donate on the day.

 Over 30,000 sailors take to the water at over 550 locations around the world.
-'Bart's Bash' is becoming one of the largest sporting events in the world and you can be part of it!
+'Bart's Bash' is now the largest sporting event in the world and you can be part of it!

 Whats is RFBYC Doing?

 RFBYC will incorporate "Barts Bash" into the final Frostbite Race for the winter season taking place on the afternoon of Sunday, 15 September 2019 at 10:00am.
 There are no special sailing instructions - the supplementary sailng instructions and courses for the Winter Frostbite series will apply.
 'Bart's Bash' at RFBYC is open to all boats registered for the Winter Frostbite Series, however if you wish to be part of the global results, you must register on the Barts Bash Website.

 As the focus of the Andrew Simpson Sailing Foundation (ASSF) is on young people we strongly encourage each yacht owner/skipper to have on board at least 1 person who is under 24 years.
 If you find it difficult to identify a young person, please make contact with the On-Water Department who may be able to assist.

 The Andrew Simpson Sailing Foundation was founded in memory of, and inspired by, Olympic Gold medallist, sailor Andrew 'Bart' Simpson who died at the age of 36.

 The Foundation honours the life and legacy of a sailor who was passionate about encouraging and helping others fulfil their aims, its objectives is to 'inspire the next generation'.
 Put simply it uses sailing to transform the lives of the young and disabled, both in the UK and around the globe.